-Note: If you configured incorrect network settings (for example, you mistyped an IP address), you can press the [1] key to redeploy the first node and repeat the deployment steps to correct the problem.
+Note: If you configured incorrect network settings (for example, you mistyped an IP address), you can correct the problem by pressing the [1] key to start over.

 To complete the deployment, see Logging On to the ztC Console for the First Time.